cryptonetlab/retriev/clients-cli/README.md

 nano $HOME/.rpp/rpp-client/configs.json
 ```

 Please make sure to make a backup of this key and never share it.
 You will be able to import it in Metamask or other wallets.
-You will probably need some spare `rETH` and you can ask them from [Alchemy's Rinkeby faucet](https://rinkebyfaucet.com/).
+You will probably need some spare `rETH` and you can ask them from [Alchemy's goerli faucet](https://goerlifaucet.com/).

 ## Interact with protocol